AhmetZamanis/KaggleStoreSales/ReportPart1.md

 Naive drift and naive seasonal are two baseline models, meant to represent the performance of a very simple prediction.

-- Naive drift simply fits a straight line from the start to the end of the training data, and extrapolates it to make predictions.
+- Naive drift fits a straight line from the start to the end of the training data, and extrapolates it to make predictions.

 - Naive seasonal simply repeats the last K values in the training set.